One Hundred Five

 “Outside by the car.”

-The drive off to the airport, short Blue Sky jet to Portland, then to the hotel, which is in the burbs on the other side from where the B&B was located.
+The drive off to the airport, short flight to Portland, then to the hotel, which is in the burbs on the other side from where the B&B was located.
 We don’t know which Shadow had her, we don’t know where she lived before her captor took her on the Portland trip.
-Can’t ask the Shadows, they’re all toast.
+Can’t ask the Shadows, they’re all carbon and calcium.

 One Hundred Seven

 Since Zi is traveling, I take the children through a gung fu session, then Nikko and I spend another hour with them on kendo.
 The kids have fun, hyper-active in a good way, enthusiastic.